-We are strongly committed to safety as evidenced by our record-low injury incidence rate of 0.56 per 100 full-time workers per year in 2019 and 0.51 in 2018.
-The 2019 average injury incidence rate for our NAICS Code (326 Plastics and Rubber Products Manufacturing) was 3.8.
-We hold the American Chemistry Council's certification as a Responsible Care Management System[®] (RCMS) company.
+We are strongly committed to safety as evidenced by our record-low injury incidence rate of 0.51 per 100 full-time workers per year in 2018 and 0.69 in 2017.
+The 2017 average injury incidence rate for our NAICS Code (326 Plastics and Rubber Products Manufacturing) was 3.9.
+We hold the American Chemistry Council's certification as a Responsible Care Management System® (RCMS) company.
 Certification was granted based on PolyOne's conformance to the RCMS's comprehensive environmental health, safety and security requirements.
 The RCMS certification affirms the importance PolyOne places on having world-class environmental, health, safety and security performance.

-In January 2019, PolyOne, along with 29 other member companies, joined together as founding members of the Alliance to End Plastic Waste (AEPW).
-The AEPW has thus far committed over \$1.5 billion to help end plastic waste in the environment through investment in infrastructure, innovation, education, and clean-up activities.
-The AEPW intends to enable and bring to scale solutions to minimize and manage plastic waste and promote solutions for used plastics that move towards a circular economy.
+In January 2019, PolyOne, along with 29 other member companies located throughout North America, South America, Europe, Asia, Africa and the Middle East, joined together as founding members of the Alliance to End Plastic Waste (AEPW).
+The AEPW has thus far committed over \$1.0 billion to help end plastic waste in the environment.
+The AEPW intends to develop and bring to scale solutions expected to minimize and manage plastic waste and promote solutions for used plastics by helping enable a circular economy.
 Our commitment to AEPW confirms the importance we place on being a global leader in all aspects of how we define sustainability: people, products, planet and performance.
-We have invested and are making important contributions in each, which are discussed in depth in our most recent Annual Report and Sustainability Report.

 In our operations, we must comply with product-related governmental law and regulations affecting the plastics industry generally and also with content-specific law, regulations and non-governmental standards.
 We believe that compliance with current governmental laws and regulations and with non-governmental content-specific standards will not have a material adverse effect on our financial position, results of operations or cash flows.
 The risk of additional costs and liabilities, however, is inherent in certain plant operations and certain products produced at these plants, as is the case with other companies in the plastics industry.
 Therefore, we may incur additional costs or liabilities in the future.
-Other developments, such as increasingly strict environmental, safety and health laws, regulations and related enforcement policies, including those under the European Union Restriction of the Use of Certain Hazardous Substances Directive (RoHS), Registration, Evaluation, Authorization and Restriction of Chemicals (REACH), the Dodd-Frank Wall Street Reform and Consumer Protection Act (covering Conflict Minerals), and the Consumer Product Safety Improvement Act, the implementation of additional content-specific standards, discovery of unknown conditions, and claims for damages to property, persons or natural resources resulting from plant emissions or products, could also result in additional costs or liabilities.
+Other developments, such as increasingly strict environmental, safety and health laws, regulations and related enforcement policies, including those under the Restrictions on the Use of Certain Hazardous Substances (RoHS), Registration, Evaluation, Authorization and Restriction of Chemicals (REACH), the Dodd-Frank Wall Street Reform and Consumer Protection Act (covering Conflict Minerals), and the Consumer Product Safety Improvement Act, the implementation of additional content-specific standards, discovery of unknown conditions, and claims for damages to property, persons or natural resources resulting from plant emissions or products, could also result in additional costs or liabilities.